Synoptiq/go-fluxus/README.md

 9. **Metrics & Tracing**: In production environments, the overhead of metrics and tracing is usually negligible compared to their benefits, but use the noop implementations in performance-critical paths if needed.

 10. **Memory Management**: For large data processing, consider using the `PooledBuffer` to reduce allocations.

+## Use Cases

+Fluxus is well-suited for a variety of data processing and orchestration tasks, including:

+-   **ETL Pipelines:** Extracting data from various sources, transforming it concurrently, and loading it into destinations.
+-   **Real-time Data Processing:** Handling streams of data, applying filters, aggregations, and enrichments in sequence or parallel.
+-   **API Aggregation & Orchestration:** Calling multiple downstream APIs concurrently, processing their responses, and aggregating results.
+-   **Background Job Processing:** Building robust workers that process jobs from a queue with retries, timeouts, and error handling.
+-   **Image/Video Processing:** Creating pipelines to resize, encode, or analyze media files in parallel.
+-   **Complex Workflows:** Implementing multi-step business logic with conditional routing and fault tolerance.

+## Contributing

+Contributions are welcome!
+Whether it's reporting a bug, suggesting a feature, or submitting code, your help is appreciated.

+**Reporting Issues:**
+-   Use the GitHub Issues tracker to report bugs or suggest enhancements.
+-   Please provide clear steps to reproduce the issue or a detailed description of the feature request.

+**Pull Requests:**
+-   Fork the repository and create a new branch for your changes.
+-   Ensure your code adheres to Go best practices and includes relevant tests.
+-   Run `go fmt` and `go vet` before submitting.
+-   Keep pull requests focused on a single issue or feature.
+-   Provide a clear description of the changes in your pull request.

+We aim to review contributions promptly.
+Thank you for helping improve Fluxus!

 ## License